Keighley and Kendal Turnpike: Kildwick

-The Kildwick to Snaygill section was constructed between 1763 and 1786 but the minutes are lost.
-This section of road is the A629 between the River Aire and the Leeds and Liverpool Canal close to the line of the canal.
+The Kildwick to Snaygill section was constructed between 1763 and 1786 but sadly those minutes are lost.
+Between Farnhill and Snaygill the turnpike ran as close at 20 metres to the Leeds and Liverpool Canal.

 Skipton

-Skipton became a crossroads between the Keighley-Kendal Turnpike, the Skipton-Addingham Turnpike and the Skipton-Colne Turnpike.
-The Kendal route is the A65 through Gargrave, Hellifield and Long Preston and after Cleatop, the B6480 through Settle.
+Skipton became a dynamic crossroads for three Turnpikes: the Keighley-Kendal Turnpike, the Skipton-Addingham Turnpike and the Skipton-Colne Turnpike.

+Today, the Skipton-Kendal route is designated the A65, the Skipton-Addingham route is also designated the A65, and the Skipton-Colne route is designated the A6068.

 Settle

 Daniel Defoe wrote "Settle is the capital of an isolated little kingdom of its own surrounded by barren hills."
 The town obtained a market charter in 1249 but because of its isolation continued to see mostly local commerce.
 Converting the rough road into a turnpike changed its character ending its isolation and connecting it with growing industrial towns.
 The minute book for the trust shows that most of the interest in the turnpike came from Settle and records show many of its financiers were from hereabouts.

 The course of the turnpike was decided before the end of 1753 and the contract for its construction was given in 1754.
 Radical changes meant that of the 8 1/2 miles through Settle only 250 yards of the old road were used.

 The road to Clapham, which made a wide detour through Giggleswick and Lawkland, was straightened.
 The new road was constructed beneath Giggleswick Scarr and over Brunton.